 The number three priority identified in the Consolidated plan is "Homelessness Needs."
-For all three years the City granted CDBG funds to the Catholic Outreach for their Homeless Day Center at 302 Pitkin Avenue.
+For all four years the City granted CDBG funds to the Catholic Outreach for their Homeless Day Center at 302 Pitkin Avenue.
 This important project has made great progress in accomplishing continuum of care for the homeless.
 The City helped with the opening and operation of the only Homeless Day Center in the area.
 This center was opened in the 1996 Program Year and continues to provide services that were not previously available to homeless persons.
+Transitional housing for Colorado West Mental Health patients between 18 and 21 years of age received CDBG funding in 1998.
+This grant continues to fund this project through 1999.
+The Salvation Army has received 1998 and 1999 funding for their Hope House Shelter who provides housing for battered women and their children.